Sv443-Network/UserUtils/docs.md

 autoPlural(str: string, num: number | Array | NodeList): string
 ```

-Automatically pluralizes a string if the given number is not 1.
+Crudely pluralizes a string by appending an `s` if the given number is not 1.
 If an array or NodeList is passed, the amount of contained items will be used.

+Of course some English words go from `-y` to `-ies`, in which case this function will not work.

 <details><summary><b>Example - click to view</b></summary>